KQED/jwplayer-flutter-plugin/README.md

 		- Replace the `git`, `url`, and `ref` lines with:
 			- `path: /Users/markfransen/Uptech Studio/KQED/jwplayer-flutter-plugin`

-### Updating the plugin - Android:
+### Updating the plugin code - Android:
+- Open jwplayer-flutter-plugin/android in Android Studio
+- The following files are where the plugin code lives:
+  - CallbackMethods.kt
+  - JwPlayerActivity.kt
+  - JwplayerPlugin.kt
-- Coming soon...
+  - PluginMethods.kt

+### Updating/running the example app code - Flutter:
+- Open the jwplayer-flutter-plugin in VSCode
+- Open example > lib > main.dart
+- Here we can adjust the UI for the example app, test new changes, for example when captions are added to videos, etc.